-For convenience when carrying or transporting the miter saw from one place to another, a carrying handle has been provided on top of the saw arm.
+For convenience when carrying or transporting the miter saw from one place to another, a "D" handle/carrying handle has been provided.
 To transport, turn off and unplug the saw, then lower the saw arm and lock it in the down position.
 Lock saw arm by depressing the lock pin.